kupehtci/DOCUMENTATION/MACHINE LEARNING/OBJECT RECOGNITION/YOLOv5 - Training from scratch.md

 ![](https://miro.medium.com/v2/resize:fit:1400/1*mzPShrF4E6qo3B8O4gArVg.png)

-- batch — batch size (-1 for auto batch size).
+- batch — [[BATCH SIZE|batch size]] (-1 for auto batch size).
 Use the largest batch size that your hardware allows for.
 - epochs — number of epochs.
 - data — path to the data-configurations file.
 - cfg — path to the model-configurations file.